Stability investigations of isotropic and anisotropic exponential inflation in the Starobinsky-Bel-Robinson gravity: Stability analysis: Dynamical system method

 or equivalently,

 due to the fact that the coefficient of zeroth degree term is always negative definite, i.e., $-48\alpha_2<0$.
 It is straightforward to see that the positivity of $\alpha_1$, which has been required in the pure Starobinsky model, will lead to the instability of the isotropic fixed point.
 This means that the corresponding de Sitter solution found in the previous section is indeed unstable for the positive $\alpha_1$.
 This conclusion is really consistent with the investigation presented in Ref. \cite{Ketov:2022zhp}.
 However, the result in the previous section indicates that $\alpha_1$ does not contribute to the value of the de Sitter solution.
 This means that $\alpha_1$ may be assumed to be a free parameter.
+Hence, a modified SBR model with a negative $\alpha_1$ will also admit a de Sitter solution.
+Note that the negativity of $\alpha_1$ can be done by the flipping $\alpha_1 \to \alpha_1 = -(6m^2)^{-1}<0$.
 Very interestingly, if $\alpha_1$ could be negative enough such that